Consistent Zero-Shot Imitation with Contrastive Goal Inference: Related Work

 \paragraph{Zero-Shot Imitation Learning}

 BC-Zero addresses multi-task zero-shot imitation by scaling diverse, human-in-the-loop data collection and training a single task-conditioned behavior-cloned policy that can execute novel text instructions at test time \citep{bcz}.
 However, unlike our method, BC-Zero gathers task-labelled expert data via teleoperation and requires human interventions in a DAgger-style loop, whereas our method trains purely online and collects its own data using a self-supervised objective and exploration.
 Zero-Shot Visual Imitation uses goal-conditioned policies to imitate experts trained via a model-based forward consistency loss \citep{pathakzsvi}.
 However, unlike our work, they hand-devised an exploration policy to generate data for model-based training, whereas our data collection is fully self-supervised for model-free training.
-Forward-Backward (FB) Representations enable zero-shot RL through the use of forward models predicting state visitation distributions and backward models estimating likelihoods of reaching states from initial conditions \citep{touatifbrep, ICLR2024_370645ae}.
-However, these imitation learning results assume access to offline pretraining data prior to inference while we operate in the online setting.
-We also prove that their method of inferring rewards using their backward model is inconsistent for IRL, and show empirically how this leads to lower-performing imitation policies compared to our method.
+Forward-Backward (FB) Representations and RLZero enable zero-shot imitation through matching the demonstrator's state visitation distributions \citep{touatifbrep, ICLR2024_370645ae, rlzero}.
+However, we prove for the FB representation that without accounting for the partition function, this method leads to systematic misidentification of the demonstrator's true policy.